jacklul/pihole-updatelists/README.md

 wget -O - https://raw.githubusercontent.com/jacklul/pihole-updatelists/master/install.sh | sudo bash
 ```

-_Alternatively you can clone this repo and `sudo bash ./install.sh`._
+_Alternatively you can clone this repo and `sudo bash install.sh`._

 **In the future to quickly update the script you can use `sudo pihole-updatelists --update --yes`.**